opensimworld/active-npcs/README.md

   ** Note: never leave spaces in coordinate vectors, i.e. <23,24,25> NOT <23, 24, 25> **
 ```

-## Sit command
+## USE command

 The NPC can sit on objects.
 The way it works is as follows:
 ```
 Bob use chair
 ```
-Bob will attempt to find a SCRIPTED object named "chair" (Object Name) near him and try to sit on it if its transparency (alpha) is less than 100%.
-Since by convention poseballs turn transparent when users sit on them, this ensures that Bob will not sit on an already-occupied poseball.
+Bob will attempt to find a SCRIPTED object named "chair" (You can change the Object Name from the properties box when editing it) near him and try to sit on it if its transparency (alpha) is less than 100%.
+Since, by convention, poseballs turn transparent when users sit on them, this ensures that Bob will not sit on an already-occupied poseball.

 ```
 Bob stand             : Bob will stand up if he is sitting
 ```
 ## Variables
 Variables can be used with IF commands for more complex scenarios.
-Variables are global and can be shared between notecards and NPCs.
+Variables are global and shared between notecards and NPCs.
 ```
 Bob setvar foo 13                : set variable foo to be "13".
 Only string variables are supported.
 Variables can be used with IF blocks
 Bob setvar foo                   :  set variable foo to the empty string.
 The empty string is the default value if a variable does not exist
-Bob say $foo        : Bob says "13"
+Bob say $foo        : Bob says "13" if var-is foo 13 say foo is thirteen end-if if var-is foo say foo is empty string or not set end-if

+waitvar foo 13    : wait until the variable foo becomes 13
 ```

-## Flow control with IF commands
+## IF commands
-There is support for multiple levels of IF blocks. blocks end with "end-if".
+There is support for multiple levels of IF blocks.
+Blocks must end with "end-if".
 There is no "else" command, but you can achieve the same effect with "jump" commands

 ```
 if name-is bob alice            : if the npc's name is Bob or alice
       say I am either Bob or Alice
+      if-not name-is Bob
+        say I must be Alice
+      end-if
 end-if                          : always end IF blocks with end-if.
 You  can nest if blocks

 if-not name-is Bob              : Example of negative if say I am not Bob end-if

-if-prob 0.3                     : IF block will be executed with probabilty 0.3 (the if block will be executed 30% of the time) say This will happen 30% of the times end-if
+if-prob 0.3                     : IF block will be executed with probabilty 0.3 (the if block will be executed 30% of the time) say This will be heard 30% of the times end-if

 if var-is party 1               : Will execute the IF block if the variable party is "1" say We are having a party already! end-if

-if var-is party               : Will execute the IF block if the variable party is empty ("") say No party yet, let's start one! setvar party 1 end-if
+if var-is party               : Will execute the IF block if the variable party is empty or not set say No party yet, let's start one! setvar party 1 end-if